Children with low vision in class |

 It further says that only 222 blind Gambian children attend school who all come from the Greater Banjul Area and its outscirts.

-“Children who are blind in the remaining regions (Lower River, Central River and Upper River regions) of the country still do not have access to inclusive education,” the report highlights.
+who are blind in the remaining regions (Lower River, Central River and Upper

-This lack of formal educational opportunities for majority of blind children in the country is due to a number of reasons among which is lack of funding and trained teachers, the report highlights.
+country is due to a number of reasons among which is lack of funding and

-The Ministry of Basic and Secondary Education indicates that inadequately trained teachers is a factor that hinders the education of the blind in normal schools.
+teachers is a factor that hinders the education of the blind in normal schools.

 “Teachers need to be equipped with skills such as screening, identification and management of children who are blind and low vision as well as using Braille.
 Teachers who go through the training college only have some basic information on special needs in general and as such are not really prepared to guide blind children in integrated schools”, the report stated.